r-barnes/richdem/README.md

 As of 883ea734e957, David A. Wheeler's SLOCCount estimates the value of RichDEM at $240,481 and 1.78 person-years of development effort.
-This value is yours to use, but citations are encouraged.
+This value is yours to use, but citations are encouraged as they provide justification of continued development.

 General usage of the library can be cited as: